diskoverdata/diskover-docs/source_files/user_media_edition_cineviewer_plugin.md

 ## CineViewer Player
 ___

-The CineViewer Player is a seamless integration allowing end-users to view/confirm source files in one click from the Diskover web browser.
+The CineViewer Player is a seamless integration allowing end-users to securely view/validate media files in one click from the Diskover web browser, without ever accessing the source asset itself.

 [Click here to learn more about the CineViewer Player developed by CineSys.io](https://cinesys.io/portfolio/cineviewer-player/)